badong2210/badong2210-demo/README.md

 ### Introduction

-Sample project using the following: maven, spring, hibernate, carbon5
+Sample project using the following: maven, spring, hibernate and carbon5

 ## License